API overview

 Configuration API

-Your function can access the main application configuration from the platform like this:
+Your function can access the main application configuration management system like this:

 // the value can be string or a primitive